rvaser/rampler/README.md

         split <sequences> <chunk size>

             <sequences>
-                input file in FASTA/FASTQ format containing sequences which will be split into smaller chunks
+                input file in FASTA/FASTQ format (can be compressed with gzip) containing sequences which will be split into smaller chunks
             <chunk size>
                 integer denoting the desired chunk size in bytes

     options:
+        -o, --out-directory
+            default: current directory
+            path in which sampled files will be created --version
+            prints the version number
         -h, --help
             prints out the help